akira-cn/matrix/README.md

 # Matrix

-Open source slideshare lab for user to create slideshares by reveal.js.
+Open source slides lab for user to create slideshares by reveal.js.

 Matrix is created by [ThinkJS](http://www.thinkjs.org)